 2017 – present

-The 2017 Detroit Lions logo compare to the prior one has a sharper look.
+After several attempts to improve the logo, the designers finally got what they wanted.
+The current version, adopted in 2017, has come a long way in evolution.
+Since 1970, it has changed several times.
+Artists experimented with stroke color, lion shape, and the location of inner paths.
+As a result, they presented the final version, which completely satisfied the leaders of the club.
+The Detroit Lions logo compares to the prior one has a sharper look.
 Strands in the flowing mane and animal’s eye are visible.
 The hind legs are smaller than the forelegs, which remained massive.
 It is a perfect allusion to the king of the jungle – agile, fierce, and strong.
 The black outline is toned down to a light grey color.